karunikbauddh2/Excel_Project-Data_Analytics/README.md

 - 🧮 Formulas and Functions
 - ❎ Data Validation

 ### Dataset
-The dataset used for this project contains real-world data from sales of Bikes accross vaious countries.
-The dataset is available on Keggal.com, here is the link [Title](https://www.kaggle.com/datasets/sadiqshah/bike-sales-in-europe/discussion/252420).
+The dataset used for this project contains data from sales of Bikes accross vaious countries.
+The dataset is available on Keggal.com, here is the link to the [dataset](https://www.kaggle.com/datasets/sadiqshah/bike-sales-in-europe/data).
 It includes detailed information on:
 - 📅 Order Date
 - 👥 Age Group